Manio1109/ctf-writeups/challenges/thm-el-bandito/writeup.md

 - HTTP standards and implementations are not always applied correctly; this enables advanced techniques such as request smuggling.
 - Patience, systematic testing, and experimentation are essential for this type of lab — try small variations and log everything carefully.

+### Lessons Learned
+- Protocol downgrade paths should be audited explicitly.
+- WebSocket upgrade flows require strict validation.
+- SSRF is more dangerous when combined with protocol-level behavior.